Bangladesh suppliers to H&M, Next lay off workers after wage protests

 Siddiqur Rahman, head of the Bangladesh Garment Manufacturers’ and Exporters’ Association, said workers accused of vandalism during the protests “and other destructive acts are facing charges and will have to face punishment.”

-Some workers said they had protested peacefully and lost their jobs because they tried to unionize other workers.
+Some workers said they had protested peacefully and lost their jobs because they tried to unionise other workers.

 “I was surprised when I saw my name at the top of the list,” said one woman who asked not to be identified.